nesfit/ICS/Lectures/Lecture_02/Lecture.md

 +++
 ### Lambda Expressions vs. Local Methods
-* Local methods functionality overlaps with lambda expressions
+* Local method functionality overlaps with lambda expressions
-* Local methods advantages:
+* Local method advantages:
-  * Recursive without ugly hacks
+  * Can be recursive without extra tricks
   * Avoid the clutter of specifying a delegate type
   * Incurs slightly less overhead
 * In many cases you *need* a delegate